joonarafael/visualpathfinder/documentation/user_manual.md

 ## General Performance Notice

-The 72 \* 48 matrix is quite large (3456 individual nodes), not for algorithmic reasons, in particular, but for the React rendering pipeline.
+The 72 \* 46 matrix is quite large (3456 individual nodes), not for algorithmic reasons, in particular, but for the React rendering pipeline.
 More elements on screen will start to slow down rendering.

 Practically all of the application logic is run on the client machine by the client browser.
 Make sure you're running the latest version of your browser to ensure the best performance.

-The less wall tiles, the more possible paths for the selected algorithm to consider.
-If you're experiencing performance issues, try placing the start and end nodes closer together and increase the number of wall tiles.
+If you're interested to test the algorithms on larger maps, read about [Virtual Maps](https://github.com/joonarafael/visualpathfinder/tree/main/documentation/uiser_manual.md#virtual_maps "About Virtual Maps") or alternatively check one out right away [here](https://visualpathfinder.vercel.app/application/virtualmaps/hightown "Virtual Map 'High Town' on the Live Web Application")!

+Special thanks for the suggestion by [opturtio](https://github.com/opturtio "opturtio on GitHub") to include larger maps (course peer review issue).

 ## Important Notice

 **Remember that** all recorded statistics will be lost once the map is changed **and** a new algorithm is run.
 Previous records will be stored as long as no new algorithm is run on the changed map.

-## Application Layout
+## Pathfinder Application

 Application is divided into three main sections: